yuko1101/starrail.js/README.md

 Also, you can activate auto cache updater.

-When using the auto-cache updater, we strongly recommend moving the cache directory directly under your project folder. (**DO NOT delete \*\*/starrail.js/cache when moving directory, just delete all folders/files in it.**)
+When using the auto-cache updater, we recommend moving the cache directory directly under your project folder. (**DO NOT delete \*\*/starrail.js/cache when moving directory, just delete all folders/files in it.**)

 ```js
 const { StarRail } = require("starrail.js");